github-mohsinalam/Data-Analysis/README.md

  Polynomial Regression and Pipelines,
  R-squared and MSE for In-Sample Evaluation, Prediction and Decision Making.
-# The fifth notebook (model-evaluation-and-refinement.ipynb):
+# The fifth notebook (model-evaluation-and-refinement.ipynb) covers:
 Model Evaluation,
 Over-fitting, Under-fitting and Model Selection,
 Ridge Regression,